-In 2007, “Romeo and Juliet law in Florida” was created to help deal with the situation where young citizens – typically of high school age that had consensual sexual act from being treated as sexual offenders or sexual predators.
+In 2007 the age of consent, “Romeo and Juliet law in Florida” was created to help deal with the situation where young citizens – typically of high school age had consensual sexual acts from being treated as sexual offenders or sexual predators.

 s.
-943.04354, F.S. provides the provision a defendant can petition the state court to remove sexual offender registration requirement under Florida’s Romeo and Juliet Law.
-As stated earlier some criteria that must which include:
+943.04354, F.S. provides the provision a defendant can petition the state court to remove the sexual offender registration requirement under Florida’s Romeo and Juliet Law.
+As stated earlier some criteria must which included:

-• The victim should not be younger than 14 years when the offence was committed
+• The victim should not be younger than 14 years when the offense was committed

-• The offender must not be older than the victim with more than 4 years when the offence was committed.
+• The offender must not be older than the victim with more than 4 years when the offense was committed

 • Consent to sex must be established

 • Ignorance of the offender as it relates to the age of the victim or portrayal of the victim to be older won’t serve as an excuse during prosecution under s.
 800.04, F.S., or ch.
-794, F.S.
-However these facts can be considered by the court under s.
+794.05 Florida Statute.
+However, these facts can be considered by the court under s.
 921.0026, F.S., to mitigate sentencing.

 • Provisions in s.
 943.04354, F.S., allows an offender just one motion or petition and if the court fails to grant the motion or petition, the offender can re-petition the court again only after 25 years following completion of their sentence.

 Under Florida Statute 943.04354, a person’s case must meet the following requirements to be eligible to petition for removal from the sex offender registration laws:

 - The crime involved a consensual sexual encounter with a 14, 15, 16, or 17-year-old minor – 794.05 Florida Statute

 - The minor was no more than 4 years younger than the defendant at the time of the sexual encounter;